jbergstroem/mariadb-alpine/README.md

          jbergstroem/mariadb-alpine
 ```

-The `root` user is intentionally left passwordless.
+The `root` user is intentionally left password-less.
 Should you insist setting one, pass `MYSQL_ROOT_PASSWORD` at initialization stage:

 ```console
 $ docker run -it --rm --name=db \